-When you inspect your code, you have to tell WebStorm which types of problems you would like to search for and get reports about.
+When you inspect your code, you can tell WebStorm which types of problems you would like to search for and get reports about.
 Such configuration can be preserved as an inspection profile.

 An inspection profile defines the types of problems to be sought for, i.e. which code inspections are enabled/disabled and the severity of these inspections.
 Profiles are configurable in the Inspections settings page.